darya-shynkevich/software-engineering/1. Software Engineering/2. Architecture/1. The Introduction of System Design/1. Concepts/Failover.md

+Failover is **the ability to switch automatically and seamlessly to a reliable backup system**.
+When a component or primary system fails, either a standby operational mode or redundancy should achieve failover and lessen or eliminate negative impact on users.
-**Disadvantage(s):** Fail-over adds more hardware and additional complexity.
+	(-) adds more hardware and additional complexity.
 There is a potential for loss of data if the active system fails before any newly written data can be replicated to the passive.
 #### 1. **Active-passive**
 With active-passive fail-over, heartbeats are sent between the active and the passive server on standby.
 If the heartbeat is interrupted, the passive server takes over the active's IP address and resumes service.